abiosoft/caddy-docker/README.md

 ### Using git sources

-Caddy can serve sites from git repository using [git](https://caddyserver.com/docs/git) middleware.
+Caddy can serve sites from git repository using [git](https://caddyserver.com/docs/git) plugin.

 ##### Create Caddyfile